DrAdamRoe/cloud-variations/README.md

 Create an instance of an App, either from the CLI or through the dashboard.
 Be sure to get the projectId from the previous step:

-`gcloud app create --project=cloud-variations-fs2023-test --region=europe-west3`
+`gcloud app create --project=cloud-variations --region=europe-west3`

 again, you can check it's status at the CLI or the dashboard:

-`gcloud app describe --project=cloud-variations-fs2023-test`
+`gcloud app describe --project=cloud-variations`

 Note that at this stage, you have created an "application", but there is nothing being served yet.
-You will automatically have a custom URL for this project, which has the format PROJECT_ID.appspot.com, in my case https://cloud-variations-fs2023-test.appspot.com.
+You will automatically have a custom URL for this project, which has the format PROJECT_ID.appspot.com, in my case https://cloud-variations.appspot.com.
 If you navigate to your own URL, you will get a 404: there is nothing being served there yet.

 Now, we can deploy our app!
 The application configuration is entirely described in a single file, called `app-engine.yaml`.
 To deploy, we will tell app engine to use the configuration we have detailed in that file: